stacks-network/docs/_core/smart/tutorial.md

 In this step, you initialize a starter project for Clarity development:

-1. Using your terminal, run the following command:
+1. Using your terminal, run the following command to create a new folder an initialize a new project:

     ```bash
+    mkdir hello-world; cd hello-world/
     npm init clarity-starter
     ```